vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/23_mar18_iso_meeting_report.md

 I spent the entirety of Thursday in EWG.

-We began by looking at [(P0893R0) "Chaining Comparisons"](http://wg21.link/P0893) *(by Barry Rezvin and Herb Sutter)*.
+We began by looking at [(P0893R0) "Chaining Comparisons"](http://wg21.link/P0893) *(by Barry Revzin and Herb Sutter)*.
 This paper proposes changing the semantics of comparisons like these ones...

 ```cpp
 if(a < b < c)   { /* ... */ }